aws-samples/network-access-analyzer-multi-account-analysis/NetworkAccessAnalyzerProcedure.md

 Bash scripting was used to automate the provisioning and analysis of Network Access Analyzer scopes across multiple AWS accounts in parallel.

-Once findings are reviewed, intended findings can be excluded from future CSV output by adding them to the naa-exclusions.csv file and unintended findings remediated.
+Once findings are reviewed, intended findings can be excluded from future finding output by adding them to the naa-exclusions.csv file and unintended findings remediated.

 [AWS re:Inforce 2022 - Validate effective network access controls on AWS (NIS202)](https://youtu.be/aN2P2zeQek0)